sakshiphadke/formula1-data-engineering-databricks/README.md

 ├── 2021-03-28/
 ├── 2021-04-18/

+During incremental loads, processed and presentation layer tables are stored using Delta Lake.
+Both table metadata and underlying data files are maintained in Delta format to ensure ACID compliance, schema enforcement, and support for incremental processing.

 ### Initial Load and Incremental Loads

 The raw data is organized in date-based folders in Azure Data Lake.